sorelmitra/verifit/Readme.md

 - `config.py`.
 Loads configuration via `dotenv` package, and returns a memoized store for getting/setting values across tests.
 - `date_diff.py`.
 Simple date diff.
 - `driver.py`.
 This one provides a few utilities:
   * `select_driver` selects a driver function based on name, from a list of function objects that you provide.
 It expects the names of the function objects to follow the pattern `driver.+{driver_name}`.
-It returns the found function, or raises an exception if it fails to find one.
+It returns the found function, or raises an exception if it fails to find one.  **Note** that if you have a driver named `bar` and another driver named `foo_bar`, this function will throw an exception because it cannot differentiate between the two.
   * `get_driver_params` returns the driver names as defined either in an environment variable, either by a default list of names.
   * `get_driver_name` returns the current driver name as injected by PyTest from the driver names returned by `get_driver_params`.
 - `json_web_token.py`.
 Decoding and extracting data from a JWT.